NeuroLogic Examination Videos and Descriptions: An Anatomical Approach

 A cerebellar intention tremor (1st scene in this movie) arises mainly from limb girdle muscles and is maximal at the most demanding phase of the active movement.
 This must be distinguished from a postural tremor (fine distal 8-13 Hz)(2nd scene) or resting tremor (coarse distal 5-6 Hz pill-rolling type of tremor)(3rd scene).

-Third Video Courtesy of Alejandro Stern, Stern Foundation
+Scene 3 of the video Courtesy of Alejandro Stern, Stern Foundation

 Rebound